 This course is a continuation of SPA 111 focusing on the fundamental elements of the Spanish language within a cultural context.
 Emphasis is placed on the progressive development of listening, speaking, reading, and writing skills.
 Upon completion, students should be able to comprehend and respond with increasing proficiency to spoken and written Spanish and demonstrate further cultural awareness.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts for AA and AS only, can not be used to satisfy the Humanities requirement for AAS degrees.